#1 teenage son - I'm now officially a classy guy, Mum.

 - Tuxedo ✓ - M&S online.
 Slim fit.
 Good value.
 LIFE LESSON : you get very few opportunities to wear a tuxedo so, when they come along - go for it.
 Can't think of a guy who doesn't scrub up well in a tux.

 - Shirt ✓ - M&S online.
 Extra long arms.
 You need it when you are a gorilla.

-- Shoes ✓ – Borrowed from my lovely husband and accompanied by the message, ‘These shoes cost more than your entire outfit, so LOOK AFTER THEM’.
+- Shoes ✓ - Borrowed and accompanied by the message, 'These shoes cost more than your entire outfit, so LOOK AFTER THEM'.